These drive list-page scanning, compare ranking, and calculator interpretation.

 Currency and calculator terms

-These terms matter most once prices are translated into workload cost.
+These matter most once prices are translated into workload cost.

 Source currency